MOC1 Command for Retail - Virtual Gate

 Point of Sale / Self-Service Checkout: To help prevent identity fraud, and to ensure compliance with the strong customer authentication requirements set out in PSD2 in the EU, facial recognition can be used as part of payment verification during the checkout process.

 Loyalty Programs: Retailers usually have comprehensive data on their loyalty program members, along with permission to use this data for personalized marketing.
 This makes it easy to use facial recognition to make specialized offers to these customers in-store.
-One example would be where a kiosk in a fast food outlet presents a customer with a customized display of their favorite dishes when they go up to order.
+One example would be where a kiosk in a fast-food outlet presents a customer with a customized display of their favorite dishes when they go up to order.

-Frictionless Shopping: Amazon for example, has already started using facial recognition to introduce frictionless shopping in their Amazon Go stores by allowing shoppers to pay for their purchases by scanning their faces.
+Frictionless Shopping: Amazon for example, has already started using Computer Vision to introduce frictionless shopping in their Amazon Go stores by allowing shoppers to pay for their purchases by scanning their faces.
 Since the goods are tagged with RFID chips, and people’s faces are attached to their payment methods in a database, it’s not necessary for customers to manually scan the goods or to present their credit cards to make the payment.

-Security: Facial recognition technology helps retailers flag known shoplifters as soon as they enter the store.
+Security: Computer Vision technology helps retailers flag known shoplifters as soon as they enter the store.
 If the system identifies someone as a known shoplifter, it sends out an alert, and – for example – an employee can be instructed to address the identified person by name and to offer them customer service.
 This is often a good deterrent, since the person then knows that they have been noticed.

-Enhanced Customer Service: When integrated with other systems, facial recognition can provide access to a wide range of data on individual customers.
+Enhanced Customer Service: When integrated with other systems, Computer Vision can provide access to a wide range of data on individual customers.
 The type of data includes how frequently a customer visits the store, when they last made a purchase, what their frequently purchased items are, and so on.
 With this information, store assistants can provide more efficient customer service and more personalized assistance to each customer.

 6701 Democracy Blvd.
 Suite 300